 - With a PPM, the military will reimburse you the portion of what it would have cost them to move you through a traditional moving company (let’s say your allowance ends up being $2,500).
 A typical three-bedroom home usually takes up about 20 linear feet in a U-Pack trailer, depending on how many items you have and how you load.
 You pack ‘high and tight’ and fit all your items into 20 feet of space.
 For example purposes, let’s say your U-Pack quote for 20 feet plus weight tickets is $2,000.
 That means you’ll be able to pocket the leftover $500 with no worries about household goods vs. pro-gear!

 Even if you exceed your HHG weight allowance, you can still save money through U-Pack with our space-based rates.
-If you need a little more room (or end up using less than your estimate), we provide a ‘per foot’ rate that allows you to only pay for the space you use.
+If you need a little more room (or end up using less than your estimate), we adjust your rate so you only pay for the space you use.
 Just keep in mind that to get reimbursed, you’re required to present certified weight tickets to your TO.
-U-Pack can provide these upon request.
+U-Pack can provide these if requested when you reserve your move.

 Which option is best for me?